 Papilio exists to bring comfort, humanitarian need, and love to the women on the streets with the hope of providing a means of rescue whenever possible.
 Team members head out to the streets, rain or shine, late in the evening to regularly build relationship with the young women and even the club and brothel owners.
-On any given night they will interact with over 100 girls, providing offers of clothing, hot chocolate, and the most popular provision, hygiene packs.
+On any given night they will interact with up to 100 girls, providing offers of clothing, hot chocolate, and the most popular provision, hygiene packs.
 They also bring hugs, comforting words and share resources that most are not aware of or have been scared to accept.
-When a relationship has been established some women begin to trust team members and may consider an offer to assist with escape.
-Removing young women from the watchful eyes of their handlers is a risky business and requires many clandestine security measures to ensure everyone’s safety.
-Since 2017 Papilio has provided rescue for 9 young women, a reportedly unprecedented degree of success for such a grassroots organization.

 In addition to their frontline work on the streets, Papilio partners with local municipalities to provide anti-trafficking education in local high schools and to promote awareness in the communities.
 Those who serve with Papilio realize that the sex-trafficking issue is much greater than they have the ability to change however their hope and motivation comes in knowing they can and have made a difference in the lives of young women, one at a time.

 Current Financial Needs

-Funding is needed to acquire supplies to share with the 100+ women to continue making the evening street visits possible.
-Additionally, each initial rescue costs an estimated $800 as the girls must be swiftly and securely transported out of the area to a safe home.
-Papilio continues to develop partnerships with various organizations that can provide housing, rehabilitation, and job-training for the women as they transition from captivity to self-sufficiency.
+Funding is needed to acquire supplies to share with the women to continue making the evening street visits possible.
+Papilio continues to develop partnerships with various organizations that can provide assistance for the women as needed.

 For more information, contact Papilio U.S. Representative,